hasuniea/mg-interceptors/README.md

 Result : {"fault":{"code":"Error", "message":"SQL Injection", "description":"Threat detected in payload"}}

+### Scenario 3:
-3.)
-If there are multiple types of clients access the API deployed in the micro gateway.
+Multiple types of clients access the API deployed in the micro gateway.
 Each client use different type of message formats hence microgateway should change the response message formats accordingly.
-In such a scenarieos, We can use Response interceptors to transform messages by verifying the user-agent
+In such a scenarie, we can use Response interceptors to transform messages by verifying the user-agent.

-invoke through noninter
+#### Invoke through noninter

+#### REQUEST message

 curl -X GET "https://localhost:9070/bookstore/v1/book/ebooks/Dragon" -H "User-Agent: iPhone" -H "Authorization:Bearer $TOKEN" -k

+#### RESPONSE message
 Resule : {
          "isbn": "9780670921621",
          "title": "The Lean Startup",